BTCY/bot-v1-node-js/README.md

 + Bot features help

 ## Getting Started <a name = "getting_started"></a>
-These instructions will help you run a copy of the project on your local machine for development and testing purposes..
+These instructions will help you run a copy of the project on your local machine for development and testing purposes.

 ### Prerequisites
 For the project to work, the following dependencies must be installed on your system: